KDE/digikam-doc/main_window/people_view.rst

         Instead of clicking on **Add a Face Tag** icon you can draw a face region while holding :kbd:`Ctrl` key.

+    The **Preview Mode** context menu include also two other options to use during manual face tagging:

+        - **Scan for Faces**: this option will call the face detection algorithm to set face areas automatically over the image.
+The faces are assigned by default to **Unknown** in the database.
+The last used **Faces Detection** settings will configure the process.
+If faces are found, you can edit manually the face name as explained previously.

+        - **Show Face Tags**: this show the face areas visible and switch automatically in edit mode when mouse move over the areas.

 - From Left Sidebar **People** tab: use drag and drop between icon-view and face-tags tree-view.
 Select items labeled **Unknown** that you want to assign a face-tag.
 Perform a move with the mouse to the **People** items hierarchy.
 A pop-up menu will appears to confirm face assignement.

     .. figure:: videos/mainwindow_faces_drag_drop.gif